amrangry/iOS-awesome-pods-/README.md

  Xcode-Behaviors
 ```
 1- Download the Supported Scripts. from here ...
-2- Clone or download the project.
-3- Open Xcode.
+2. Open Xcode.
-4- Open the Xcode preferences.
+3. Open the Xcode preferences.
 Shortcuts: cmd,
-5- Select the behaviors tab.
+4. Select the behaviors tab.
-6- Press the + button on the bottom left.
+5. Press the + button on the bottom left.
-7- Create a name for the behavior. (ex. open terminal)
+6. Create a name for the behavior. (ex. open terminal)
-8- Activate the Run check box.
+7. Activate the Run check box.
-9- Click choose script.
+8. Click choose script.
-1- Right-click the name of the behavior you just created to specify the shortcut. (ex. cmd + shift + 5)
+9. Right-click the name of the behavior you just created to specify the shortcut. (ex. cmd + shift + 5)

 # The Quickest Way to Show/Hide Hidden Files
 Since the release of macOS Sierra, when in Finder, it is now possible to use the shortcut: